Theory of Corruption: Reducing Corruption with Rubinshtein

 Corruption is the tyranny of power and passion over moral judgment.
 It applies to actions that cause harm to others or ourselves and are motivated by gratification.
 Corrupt deeds include bribery, embezzlement, and extortion.
 Addiction and risky behaviors are also corruptive when people destroy their health and other lives for the enjoyment of passions like alcohol, gambling, smoking, or unprotected sex.

 Corrupt politicians taking bribes can become depraved role models for society.
 We must uphold our moral values and avoid following their negative examples.
-Some corruption is a natural and inevitable feature of life.
+Some theory of corruption is a natural and inevitable feature of life.
 However, many avoidable, hedonistic temptations are widely accepted by society and harmful in the long term.
 We, especially public figures, should restrain ourselves and become more rational and less corrupt.
 Mental strength, resulting in morality, is the condition for our health and good reputation.

 How Unchecked Passions Corrupt Good Judgment